chgebhardt/picam_sync_neuro/README.md

 </p>

 - (Optional: Solder the LED circuit and BNC permanently to a breadboard)
   *Be careful, you won't be able to see the 940nm LED blinking unless you image the LED with the NOIR PiCameras.
-A voltmeter and/or Oscilloscope might come in handy too.*
+A voltmeter and/or Oscilloscope might come in handy in this process.*

-- Finally, place the breadboard such that the LED can be imaged with both Pi Cameras.
+- Finally, place the breadboard such that the LED can be seen and imaged with both PiCameras.

 3️⃣ Video Recording on both Pis: